+The compensation will vary depending on the extent of your injuries, your compensation for a finger injury is definitely going to be different from a near-fatal injury.
 Your slip-and-fall attorney will work on your claim for damages, making sure it includes every hardship you’ve suffered, and ask for financial support for each one.
 This list may include a few damages you hadn’t thought of.

 Your claim will include every hospital bill, surgeon’s fee, and medical cost you’ve collected, and the cost of any care needed in the future.
 Additionally, you can include missed time from work.

 Emotional and physical anguish can also earn compensation.
 Any depression, anxiety, or just a loss in the enjoyment of life you’ve suffered can earn more in an insurance settlement or a jury verdict.
 The cost of psychological counseling can also be covered.